 From the town of Escalante

 Head west on UT-12 W/E Main St toward N 100 W. Drive approx 34 miles to Cannonville.
 Turn at the gas station in Cannonville, UT, on Highway 12 for the North entrance to Cottonwood Canyons Scenic Backway.
 Follow the signs for Kodachrome Basin, and after the turnoff for Kodachrome State Park, the road will transition into a dirt path.
+If you are driving from this town, check out the top activities in Escalante and its area and the best hotels and campgrounds in Escalante.

 Head east on US-89 E toward E 300 S. The South entrance to Cottonwood Canyons Scenic Backway is located 64 miles east of Kanab, UT, on Highway 89.
 You may consider a Drive & Hike Tour that follows a well-planned route along Cottonwood Road from Kanab.